frconor-ebook/meditations/_posts/2025-03-17-the-grandmother.md

 It\'s interesting how our Father gave the indication that we should try and have all of the machines that we could possibly have to do the work that has to be done, maybe because he already saw what not having those machines meant for his mother and for his sister.

-All through the writings of our Father and of Don Alvaro and of Don Javier, we see a great tone of gratitude.
+All through the writings of our Father and of Don Álvaro and of Don Javier, we see a great tone of gratitude.
 We\'ve been formed in the idea that we have a great debt of gratitude to what the Grandmother did.
 She gave our family its human tone.

 We have high standards in our family.
 She set those standards.
 God used the family tone of the family of the Escrivás Balaguer to shape the whole family life and the family tone of Opus Dei.